antonioagbernardo/graph-clustering-framework/README.md

 plt.show()
 ~~~

-This code is creating a simple line plot using matplotlib to visualize the relationship between the execution time (time_) and the noise level (noise).
+This code is creating a simple line plot using matplotlib to visualize the relationship between the execution time and the noise level.

 ![](./pics/time_noise.png)